 India is out of both RCEP and the 11-member Comprehensive and Progressive Agreement for Trans-Pacific Partnership; the two agreements that will define the future of international trade in the 21st century.
 Ordinary Indians will suffer drastically from this blunder of the Modi Administration, just like we suffered under the License, Permit, Quota Raj pre-1990s.
 Not joining the RCEP will put India’s dreams of becoming a global manufacturing hub on hold.
-It will also harm the Indian consumers by limiting their choices and less competition in the markets.
+It will also harm the Indian consumers by limiting their choices.

 The rejection of the RCEP came from the same unfounded fears we had before India liberalised in the early 1990s.
 Yes, some industrialists would suffer losses from foreign competition, some tradesmen will lose jobs, etc. However, as we all know, the gains from international trade are much higher than the temporary losses India will have to suffer.
 The same fears were raised before the reforms in 1991, and history has proved all the fears unfounded.
 Without trading with other nations, we would still have been stuck driving in Ambassador cars and riding Bajaj Chetak.

 Our leaders must understand that trade benefits us all.
 Think of your day to day life, how bad it would be if we cannot trade?
 Imagine not being able to buy groceries without paying a tariff, or having a quota on how many clothes you can own.
 That is what India is choosing.
 We have told the world that India is not open for business, anyone wanting to open a new manufacturing facility should go to China or perhaps Vietnam or Cambodia.